jamesr1775/esports-epics/Testing.md

     - The site navigation bar is at the top of the screen and contains links to create content or browse posts by all users.
     - The home page contains hero image and a carousel of recent posts to capture the users attention and get them wanting to browse other content.
     - The text inside the hero image immediately tells the user what the site is about.
-    - User account creation and logging in/out are located in the navbar and the navbar updates appropiate links to show a certain user account if they are logged in.
+    - User account creation and logging in/out are located in the navbar and the navbar updates appropriate links to show a certain user account if they are logged in.
     <div><br/></div>
     <div align="center">
     <img style="width:70%;"  src="static/images/readme-images/log-in-out-register.gif" alt="User Story 1">